Kinetic bombardment

 A kinetic bombardment or a kinetic orbital strike is the hypothetical act of attacking a planetary surface with an inert kinetic projectile from orbit (orbital bombardment), where the destructive power comes from the kinetic energy of the projectile impacting at very high speeds.
 The concept originated during the Cold War.

 Typical depictions of the tactic are of a satellite containing a magazine of tungsten rods and a directional thrust system.
 When a strike is ordered, the launch vehicle brakes one of the rods out of its orbit and into a suborbital trajectory that intersects the target.
-The rods would typically be shaped to minimize air resistance and maximize velocity upon impact.
+The rods would typically be shaped to minimize air resistance and thus maximize velocity upon impact.

-Kinetic bombardment has the advantage of being able to deliver projectiles from a very high angle at a very high speed, making them extremely difficult to defend against.
+The kinetic bombardment has the advantage of being able to deliver projectiles from a very high angle at a very high speed, making them extremely difficult to defend against.
 In addition, projectiles would not require explosive warheads, and—in the simplest designs—would consist entirely of solid metal rods, giving rise to the common nickname "rods from God".
 Disadvantages include the technical difficulties of ensuring accuracy and the high costs of positioning ammunition in orbit.